ispc/ispc/docs/ispc.rst

 We will specify the notion of a *program counter* and how it is updated to step through the program, and an *execution mask* that indicates which program instances want to execute the instruction at the current program counter.
-The program counter a single program counter shared by all of the program instances in the gang; it points to a single instruction to be executed next.
+The program counter is shared by all of the program instances in the gang; it points to a single instruction to be executed next.
 The execution mask is a per-program-instance boolean value that indicates whether or not side effects from the current instruction